Similarity-Dissimilarity Loss for Multi-label Supervised Contrastive Learning: Experiments and Results

 \section{Experiments and Results}

-We conduct the experiments to compare Similarity-Dissimilarity Loss with current contrastive loss functions (\textit{ALL}, \textit{ANY}, and \textit{MulSupCon}) in a comprehensive evaluation, considering: (i) Data modality: image and text data; (ii) Domain-specific: general text data (AAPD) and medical domain (MIMIC III and IV); (iii) Data distribution: full setting (extreme long-tailed distribution) and top-50 frequent labels setting; (iv) ICD code versions: ICD-9 and ICD-10, and (v) Models: ResNet-50, RoBERTa-based, Llama-3.1-8B, and PLM-ICD.
-For comprehensive information, please refer to computing cost analysis in Appendix \ref{sec:cost}, detailed dataset descriptions and evaluation metrics in Appendix \ref{sec:datasets and metrics}, baseline models and encoder architectures in Appendix \ref{sec:baselines and encoders}, and implementation details in Appendix \ref{sec:implementation}
+We conduct experiments to compare Similarity-Dissimilarity Loss with baseline loss functions in a comprehensive evaluation, considering: (i) Data modality: image and text data; (ii) Domain-specific: general text data (AAPD) and medical domain (MIMIC III and IV); (iii) Data distribution: full setting (extreme long-tailed distribution) and top-50 frequent labels setting; (iv) ICD code versions: ICD-9 and ICD-10, and (v) Models: ResNet-50, RoBERTa-based, Llama-3.1-8B, and PLM-ICD.
+We provide full details of experimental setup in Appendix \ref{app:exp}, and additional results and analysis in Appendix \ref{app:results-analysis}.